-PHED 1116 - Advanced Sports I. 1 hour credit.
+PHED 1116 - Advanced Sports I. 1-hour credit.
 Instruction and participation in physical and recreational activities.
 (Physical Fitness and Sport majors may have the option of 8 credits.
 Must have prior administrative approval.)
 This course is designed for first year, second semester players who are competing on a collegiate level.
 Lab fee.
 48 lecture hours

-PHED 1117 - Advanced Weight Training I. 1 hour credit.
+PHED 1117 - Advanced Weight Training I. 1-hour credit.
 Instruction and participation in physical and recreational activities.
 (Physical Fitness and Sport majors may have the option of 8 credits.
 Must have prior administrative approval.)
 Designed as an in-season weight training class for athletic competitors.
 Emphasis is placed on maintenance of strength and endurance for students during the season of competition, as well as for injury prevention and flexibility.
 48 lecture hours.
 Lab fee.

-PHED 1118 - Advanced Weight Training I. 1 hour credit.
+PHED 1118 - Advanced Weight Training I. 1-hour credit.
 Instruction and participation in physical and recreational activities.
 (Physical Fitness and Sport majors may have the option of 8 credits.
 Must have prior administrative approval.)
 Designed as an in-season weight training class for athletic competitors.
 Emphasis is placed on maintenance of strength and endurance for students during the season of competition, as well as for injury prevention and flexibility.
 48 lecture hours.
 Lab fee.

-PHED 1119 - Volleyball I. 1 hour credit.
+PHED 1119 - Volleyball I. 1-hour credit.
 Instruction and participation in physical and recreational activities.
 Basic offensive and defensive skills in volleyball will be taught.
 Practice drills will be utilized to bring the ability of the class to the level that the game of volleyball can be played for recreational purposes.
 48 lecture hours.
 Lab fee.

-PHED 1120 - Ropes Course I. 1 hour credit.
+PHED 1121 - Outdoor Recreation I. 1-hour credit.
 Instruction and participation in physical and recreational activities.
-Students will participate in a variety of experiential educational activities involving personal challenges.
-Activities will include group dynamics, low ropes elements, and high elements.
-Students will also learn the basics of belaying and other ropes course support roles.
-48 lecture hours.
-Lab fee.

-PHED 1121 - Outdoor Recreation I. 1 hour credit.
-Instruction and participation in physical and recreational activities.
 Students will learn the rules and strategies of a variety of lifetime activities which may include, but is not limited to: croquet, horseshoes, disc golf, washers, and shuffleboard.
 48 lecture hours.
 Lab fee.

-PHED 1122 - Martial Arts I. 1 hour credit.
+PHED 1122 - Martial Arts I. 1-hour credit.
 Instruction and participation in physical and recreational activities.
 (Physical Fitness and Sport majors may have the option of 8 credits.)
 Students will learn basic skills, rules, strategies, safety practices, self-defense, and/or combat tactics in any of the Asian sports considered to be martial arts.
 Students will be working toward lower-level competencies/ranking.
 Prerequisite: minimum level of fitness required to enroll in this class and/or consent of instructor.
 48 lecture hours.
 Lab fee.

-PHED 1123 - Archery I. 1 hour credit.
+PHED 1123 - Archery I. 1-hour credit.
 Instruction and participation in physical and recreational activities.
 A beginning class in target archery, this course requires no prior knowledge or experience.
 All equipment is provided.
 The emphasis is on target archery shooting technique, safety, and the history of archery.
 Grading is based on shooting skill, proper form, and knowledge of the sport.
 48 lecture hours.
 Lab fee.

-PHED 1124 - Scuba Diving I. 1 hour credit.
+PHED 1124 - Scuba Diving I. 1-hour credit.
 Participation and instruction in advanced aquatic activities.
 Minimal required swimming skills.
 This course is designed to provide the student with the knowledge and skills to safely scuba dive for recreational purposes.
 Upon satisfactory completion of the course, the student will be eligible to earn PADI Open Water Certification.
 48 lecture hours.
 Special fee pays for all needed equipment and rental fees except mask, fins, and snorkel.
 Special fee.